-B Sc Information Technology is a 3 years long Undergraduate program.
+BSc IT is a 3 years undergraduate program.
 As the name suggests, this program revolves around the field of Information Technology.
-B.Sc.
-IT course, on many fronts, is similar to IT Engineering program also.
-Basically, B.Sc.
-IT is all about storing, processing, securing and managing Information.
-Information Databases, Networks, software development & testing and programming, etc are some of the vital topics that one will come across in this program.
+This course, on many fronts, is like an IT engineering program.
+Fundamentally, BSc IT is about preparing, getting and overseeing Information.
+Databases, Networks, testing and programming improvement and so on are a portion of the crucial points that are covered in this program.

 1Eligibility: 10+2 in Any Stream from a recognized board.